-Apple's Portrait mode lets you shoot images with an enhanced depth of field and background blur, thanks to smart software tweaks and the iPhone 7 Plus' dual lens system.
-But it's not perfect — it can't officially shoot depth-of-field shots in low light, for one.
+Apple's Portrait and Portrait Lighting features let you shoot images with an enhanced depth of field, background blur, and digital lighting options, thanks to smart software tweaks and the iPhone X's dual lens system on both the front and the back.

 Use Portrait mode's brightness slider

 As with the regular Camera app, Portrait mode offers a brightness slider next to its focusing square to artificially lighten or darken a scene.
-You can sometimes use this in questionable light to get just a bit of extra brightness and enable the feature.
+You can sometimes use this in questionable light to get just a bit of extra brightness out of an image.

 Use ambient light